Oli0li/flats-of-london/README.md

-# AirBnb-like website
+# Flats of London

 This project is still in progress.

-With this website, users can:
+With this AirBnb-like website, users can:
 - see all properties to rent and their details, with maps to show where the properties are located
 - put their own property to rent
-- make changes to their property's
+- make changes to their properties
 - remove their property from all listings

 Created with Ruby on Rails, using the Mapbox API.